top of page

 • 3 min read

 Florida notary laws are designed to protect signers, prevent fraud, and ensure documents are legally enforceable.
-Yet many people—individuals and even businesses—are unsure what the actual rules are until a document gets rejected.
+Yet many people don’t fully understand these rules until a document gets rejected or delayed.

 What Is a Florida Notary Public?